 Bad Mojo has been on my radar for a long time.
 I first discovered it in an article listing the most disgusting video games of all time and, frankly, it spoke to me.
 I’ve always liked media about something small exploring everyday locales.
 Where a movie like Toy Story does so in a wholesome family home, Bad Mojo takes you into the disgusting nooks of a rundown apartment complex.

 You play as a literal cockroach, who has to explore various rooms of a dilapidated building.
-That article from years ago did not lie: the game is positively rancid.
-It has hundreds of screens, most of which are decorated with all manner of litter, bugs, stains, and other disgusting details.
+That article from years ago did not lie: this game is positively rancid.
+It has hundreds of screens, most of which are decorated with all manner of litter, bugs, stains, and other gross details.
 Great effort went into designing the game’s environments, going so far as to use (and kill) real animals to create some of the game’s setpiece moments.

 I was a big fan of the kitchen area.
 It’s beautifully-detailed and the sheer idea of having roaches crawling all over half-prepared food just gives me shivers.
 Besides being icky, the critters and filth do also serve a purpose.
 There are so many roaches about, which help point you towards relevant areas or alert you to dangers.
 You might wander around on a TV dinner package and spot some doofus roach who got himself stuck in the mashed potato.
 A stomach-churning detail and a clue that you should steer clear of it yourself.

 Bug traps, other animals, and sticky surfaces will be your main obstacles throughout the game.
 If you get stuck, eaten, or otherwise killed, it takes away one of your few available lives.
 Run out of them and you’ll have to reload a save.